How to find the right therapist?

 Caring for a person with dementia or neuro-degenerative disease (Alzheimer's disease, Parkinson's disease, Motor Neuron Disease, Huntington's disease, dementia with Lewy Bodies)

-Gender and Sexual Diversity: non-binary identity and transitioning
+Gender, Sexual & Relationship Diversity: non-binary identity and people who are transitioning

 - Cognitive and behavioural therapies

 - Interpersonal therapy